m2man/Elasticsearch_LSC_SettingUp/README.md

 - Mechanism will be generate list of dismax and filter list, then generate json format query to pass to ES
 - ```generate_list_dismax_part_and_filter_time_from_info(info)``` take the input is the past/present/future action created in section 1, and create list dismax, filter.
 - Pass the list dismax and filter to ```generate_query_text``` function to create json fornat to be used in ES
-4. **Test_sequence_query,py** to test to search sequence (or single) action in ES.
+4. **Test_sequence_query.py** to test to search sequence (or single) action in ES.
 Flow will be generate dictionary of past/present/future dict, then seach each action and update the following.
 Do it TWICE!
 - **Single action**: search text as normal
 - **Double action**: search the previous action --> group result images --> generate times --> Add times as condition to the following action --> Do it again 1 more time!
 	- The Result will be the ranked list of [[group action 1], [group action 2], average score]